(In all the measurements below: tbsp - tablespoon

 Wheat Bran

-I use 'Jordans Natural Wheat Bran', available from most major supermarkets.
+I use 'Jordans Natural Wheat Bran', but this is no longer available

 Psyllium Husks